 Tom Matthews started out as a slightly old fashioned and sexist but basically sympathetic character to a foul mouthed misogynist, most of that behavior being triggered by LaGuerta.

 Brigadier Lethbridge-Stewart was introduced in Season 5 and made a regular in Season 7, serving as an action-oriented non-scientific foil for the Doctor.
-Despite being a somewhat stubborn and closed-minded military man who depended upon the Doctor in dire circumstances, he was shown in his first 2 seasons as crafty and capable.
-Starting in Season 8, his most obvious traits were magnified.
-It got so bad that by Season 10 he was incapable of getting anything done when the Doctor was away, failed to understand even simple scientific principles, and was incredulous of any unusual phenomenon.
-This trend was reversed somewhat when his character was reintroduced in Season 20 after an absence of 7 years.
+Despite being a somewhat stubborn and closed-minded military man who depended upon the Doctor in dire circumstances, he was shown in his first two seasons as, if anything, extraordinarily crafty and capable.
+Beginning in Season 8, his most obvious traits were magnified.
+By Season 10, he was incapable of getting anything done when the Doctor was away, failed to understand even simple scientific principles, and was incredulous of any unusual phenomenon.
+This trend was reversed a little when his character was reintroduced in Season 20 after an absence of seven years.

-A prominent example is the Fourth Doctor, who (ignoring Early Installment Weirdness) started out as a brooding and distant character, darker than his predecessor due to his capriciousness, foul temper and alien spookiness.
-He also was childish and kind and loved making his companions laugh - he wore a funny scarf and a silly hairstyle but also had a solemn, sad-eyed face whose smiles were a little too mad and disturbing.
-For various reasons (Lighter and Softer direction and an Attention Whore actor who could make even scary material adorable) he got sillier and sillier and sillier over Seasons 14-17, becoming a total Cloud Cuckoo LanderMeta Guy known for Comical Overreacting and tons of wordplay.
-His rakish recklessness also developed into an Awesome Ego, eventually with much of the humour involving K-9 or Romana proving him wrong about something and him scrabbling to look smarter than them.
-A quick discussion with a casual fan of his era will prove he is more memorable as a funny Doctor with a serious side than as a serious one with a funny side, but whether or not this is an improvement will strongly depend on your own stance on Guns vs. Frocks and how funny you think Ham and Cheese-mode Tom Baker is.
+A prominent example is the Fourth Doctor, who, ignoring Early Installment Weirdness, began as a brooding and distant character, darker than his predecessor due to his capriciousness, foul temper and alien spookiness.
+He also was childish and kind and loved making his companions laugh - he wore a funny scarf and a silly hairstyle but also had a solemn, sad-eyed face whose smiles were mad and disturbing.
+For various reasons (Lighter and Softer direction and an Attention Whore actor) he got sillier and sillier and sillier over Seasons 14-17, becoming a total Cloud Cuckoo LanderMeta Guy known for Comical Overreacting frequent wordplay.
+His rakish recklessness developed into Awesome Ego.
+Much of the humour involved K-9 or Romana proving him wrong about something and him scrabbling to look smarter than them.
+A quick discussion with a casual fan of his era will prove he is more memorable as a funny Doctor with a serious side than as a serious one with a funny side, but whether or not this is an improvement will strongly depend on your own stance on Campand how funny you think Ham and Cheese mode Tom Baker is.
 It helped that Character Check moments would show up fairly frequently, so he still felt relatively fleshed out even though the focus was changing to his funniness.
-Then Season 18 radically Retooled his character in a differentdirectionentirely.
+Season 18 radically Retooled his character in a differentdirection entirely and remade him into a science fiction version of Wizard Classic.

-The Tenth Doctor's first appearance had him dropping an attacking Sycorax commander he had previously spared off a spaceship while saying "No second chances, I'm that sort of man".
-His pacifist nature got played up more and more until he started believing that former companions threatening to kill a ship full of Daleks who were moments away from destroying all of reality was somehow a bad thing.
+The Tenth Doctor's first appearance had him dropping an attacking Sycorax commander he had previously spared off a spaceship while saying, "No second chances, I'm that sort of man".
+His pacifist nature got played up more and more until he started to believe that former companions threatening to kill a ship full of Daleks who were moments away from destroying all of reality was somehow a bad thing - though in that case, it was more his issue with the Meta Crisis Doctor, who was essentially him, but without all the restraint he'd built up, who'd basically been born in blood and battle, and the Doctor was mainly worried about him Jumping Off the Slippery Slope, remembering how close to the edge he'd been after a similar experience with the Time War.
+Plus, 10 in particular had well-documented self-hatred problems.

 In later Classic series stories the Cybermen seem to be in a weaker state due to their planet having been destroyed and the Cyberwars, which could explain their desire for more Cyber-conversion.